June 15, 2022

 This post is part of a continuing series on preparing your pet for therapy animal work.

-Whether you’re training your cat in skills they’ll need to become a therapy animal, or simply want your dog to stop stealing your dirty socks, positive training methods are the way to go.
+Whether you’re training your cat in skills they’ll need to become a therapy animal, enjoy having your bird show off some fun tricks, or simply want your dog to stop stealing your dirty socks, positive training methods are the way to go.
 Learn about what positive training is, why punishments don’t work, and how we at Pet Partners make sure that animal welfare during training is a top priority.

 A lot of the information in this article is from Pamela Dennison’s book, You Can Train Your Dog: Mastering the Art & Science of Modern Dog Training.
 This book is highly recommended in the therapy animal training world, using humor and experience to explain positive training.
 While it refers to dogs, the same principles can work with our other eligible species, too!

 Positive training is any type of training that positively reinforces behaviors that you want out of your animal, while ignoring those less-than-ideal behaviors (you know the ones).
 Not only does this build a trusting relationship between you and your animal, but it is more effective than punishment-based training because it addresses the root of the problem (anxiety, fear, boredom) rather than just punishing the symptom (aggression, having accidents, chewing).

 Dennison points out that positive training requires more work on the human end of the leash, because it’s easier to yell or punish than it is to take a step back, ignore negative behavior, and reinforce positive behavior.
 However, it’s worth the extra time and effort.
 Positive training is easier on the animal, builds trust and communication, and leads to happier lives for animals and their handlers.
 That’s why it’s recommended by not only Pet Partners, but other leaders in the animal world such as the Humane Society of the U.S. and the American Veterinary Medical Association.